dbmdz/solr-ocrhighlighting/docs/external_storage.md

 ```

 In your schema, you will have to enable term positions, term vectors and term payloads.
-In your indexing analyzer chain, you need to remove the `HTMLStripCharFilterFactory`
+In your indexing analyzer chain, you need to remove the `CharFilterFactory`
-(and the `AltoCharFilterFactory` if using ALTO) and instead tell Solr to
+and your default tokenizer and instead tell Solr to tokenize on whitespace,
-tokenize on whitespace, split off those offsets during indexing and store them as payloads.
+split off those offsets during indexing and store them as payloads.

 ```xml
 <!-- Positions, Term Vectors and Term Payloads are mandatory with this approach. -->